-Berd spokes are made from an advanced polymer called ultra high molecular weight polyethylene (UHMWPE).
+Berd spokes are made with Dyneema®, or ultra high molecular weight polyethylene (UHMWPE).
 Dyneema® has 15 times the strength-to-weight ratio of steel and floats on water.
 Berd spokes have an improved fatigue life over steel and are impervious to the elements.
 This is what makes Berd spokes the lightest, strongest, and most durable spokes ever invented.

 Berd spokes also damp vibrations much more effectively than steel spokes.
 This results in a more comfortable, smoother, ride.
 The graphs above demonstrate that wheels with Berd spokes provide 200% better vibration damping than wheels with metal spokes.

 Berd spokes work with all J-bend and most straightpull hubs.
 The spoke is connected to the hub by pulling the loop through the hub hole and inserting a rod into the loop.
 Once this is done, the spoke cannot pull back through the hub hole.